The Shepherd

 During the final stages of my certification, I was coaching a fellow cohort member and being evaluated.
 The adjudicator inquired about my origin, to which I replied, "New Zealand."
 He then suggested that I adopt a more shepherd-like demeanor, adding that I should be a "drunken shepherd."
 I inquired if this meant I should be more relaxed and laid-back, to which he responded affirmatively, "Yes, relax into it."

-At that time, my right-hand man, PK, was deeply engrossed in studying for his future residence at the Edge of the World.
+At that time, my right-hand, PK, was deeply engrossed in creating my future residence at the Edge of the World.
 We were in the conceptual phase, and I shared the shepherd analogy with him.
 Consequently, our house became known as "Project Shepherd."
 Renowned New Zealand architects, Fearon and Hay, collaborated with PK to design a simple six-room house constructed from cedar, glass, and concrete, nestled amidst the beauty of nature.

 As a minimalist individual, I possessed minimal possessions.
 Like at Parihoa, I am deeply inspired by the splendor of nature.
 Working and creating remotely all the time, peace, serenity, and simplicity were paramount.
 Furnished in a minimalist manner, "Project Shepherd" would eventually become synonymous with the Shepherds Hut.
 I had always envisioned the home being named Synchronicity, symbolizing the opening of space in life for significant moments to unfold.